Laser 558: MV Communicator

 After Laser Hot Hits went off the air in 1987, MV Communicator was again impounded.
 This time it was stripped of studio equipment, although the transmitters and generators were intact.
 The ship was sold several times and impounded by the Portuguese Government in Lisbon.
 In 1994, the ship was taken to the Netherlands.
 There she was refitted with a new 50-kilowatt transmitter and mast and broadcast programmes of Holland FM from a mooring on the IJsselmeer.
 The following year Communicator was sold to the Veronica Broadcasting Society, who used it to transmit a new national Dutch station - Veronica Hit Radio.
 When that moved to FM they sold the ship on to Quality Radio.
 The ship was then sold to Dave Miller's The Superstation, and taken to the Orkney Isles where she broadcast a local station on 105.4 MHz in 2004.
 The Superstation sold the ship for £1,000 following which she was beached near St Margaret's Hope pier in Orkney and cut up for scrap.

-The full story of the MV Communicator's 21-year career as a radio ship was told in a 2016 book called Radio Adventures of the MV Communicator, published by World of Radio Ltd. The book features recollections and reminiscences as well as many photographs of the Communicator's crew of DJs, engineers and suppliers.
+The full story of the MV Communicators 21-year career as a radio ship was told in a 2016 book called Radio Adventures of the MV Communicator, published by World of Radio Ltd. The book features recollections and reminiscences as well as many photographs of the Communicators crew of DJs, engineers and suppliers.
 A further book, published in 2017, is Laser Radio Programming, which describes how the format was devised, and how it was put into action - the hot clocks, the use of power words that sell, and other radio programming techniques.